GM Korea drops bankruptcy vote plan after last-minute wage deal

 The automaker had sought wage concessions from the union as well as government funding and incentives to save its remaining three South Korean factories.

-The board of GM Korea delayed a decision to file for court-managed bankruptcy protection until Monday evening, after the automaker had failed to reach a wage deal with its labour union in time to meet a Friday deadline.
+The board of GM Korea delayed a decision on whether to file for court-managed bankruptcy protection until Monday evening after the automaker failed to reach a wage deal with its labor union in time to meet a Friday deadline.

-The deal would pave the way for the Korea Development Bank (KDB) [KDB.UL] to provide support and for GM to allocate new models to South Korea to help turn around GM Korea, the unit said in a statement.

-KDB is GM Korea’s second-largest shareholder with a 17 percent stake.
-The U.S. automaker owns 77 percent of GM Korea, while GM’s main Chinese partner, SAIC Motor Corp Ltd, controls the remaining 6 percent.

 Regarding its 680 remaining workers at the Gunsan factory, which is scheduled to be shuttered in May, the company will “implement options including a voluntary redundancy program and transfers” to other plants to avoid layoffs.

-“The labour union made huge concessions to save the company,” Hong Young-pyo, a lawmaker of the ruling Democratic Party who mediated the agreement, said at a news conference after the deal.
+“The labor union made huge concessions to save the company,” Hong Young-pyo, a lawmaker of the ruling Democratic Party who mediated the agreement, said at a news conference after the deal.

 The union was absent from the press conference where Hong and GM executives were present.